alexnovis1/ColumbiaFintechWK2/README.md

     save_qualifying_loans(qualifying_loans)
 ```

-Lastly, the `app.py` script runs Fire so that user can utilize the convenience of CLI
+Lastly, the `app.py` script runs Fire so that the user can utilize the convenience of CLI

 ```python
 if __name__ == "__main__":